Genetic Influences in Colorectal Cancer: Improving Patient Outcomes

 • Explore the evolving landscape of oncological and genomic therapies

-With an enhanced emphasis on interactive discussion and idea sharing, this unique training day will provide you with all the elements you need to deliver change through:
+With an enhanced emphasis on interactive discussion and idea sharing, this unique training day provides you with all the elements you need to deliver change through:

 • Listening and watching presentations and speakers’ Q&A with your course chair